boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

   └────────────────┘ └──────────┘  └────────┘
 ~~~~
 {: #fig-1 title="Transport Network vs RAN and CORE Network" artwork-align="center"}

+Networking
+Additionally, the term Transport Network is used to disambiguate 5G Networking (i.e. RAN and CORE NF Orchestration) with the NF-NF interconnection (e.g. IP, packet-based forwarding).
+By extension, the disambiguation applies to Transport Network Slicing with refer to End-to-End 5G Network Slicing (cf. {{sec-5gtn}} ) as well the Management domains: RAN, Core and TN domains.

 ##  5G Network Slicing versus Transport Network Slicing {#sec-5gtn}